 I also compared these cards, since I own a DCB and the devaluation has been quite sharp on DCB.
-However, in the comparison calculator below it’s quite clear that Axis Magnus is still a notch below compared to HDFC Infinia/DCB.
+If one goes by the monetary value of reward points, then Axis Magnus is a notch below HDFC Infinia and DCB.

-The highlight of the Axis Magnus credit card is its clean reward structure.
-You spend, you get a 1.2% base reward rate and if you spend more than a lakh in a month you get an additional 5% reward rate.
+Not to mention the highlight of Axis Magnus credit card – its clean reward structure.
+You spend, you get a 1.2% base reward rate and if you spend more than a lakh in a month, you get an additional 5% reward rate.
 The challenge with HDFC cards is that the 5x/10x program has now become 2x/3x/5x/10x, making it difficult to remember the reward rate you will eventually get.